luis901101/cloudflare/README.md

 - `CloudflareImage`: It's the representation of  Cloudflare Image data.
 [Check here](https://api.cloudflare.com/#cloudflare-images-properties) and [here](https://developers.cloudflare.com/images/cloudflare-images)
 - `CloudflareStreamVideo`: It's the representation of Stream Video data.
 [Check here](https://api.cloudflare.com/#stream-videos-properties) and [here](https://developers.cloudflare.com/stream)
 - `CloudflareLiveInput`: It's the representation of Stream Live Input data.
 [Check here](https://api.cloudflare.com/#stream-live-inputs-properties) and [here](https://developers.cloudflare.com/stream/stream-live/)
+- `DataTransmit`: It's the representation of the data that will be uploaded to Cloudflare, data could be a `File`, a `String` file path, or a byte array `List<Uint8List>`.
+This class allows you to listen for data transmit progress, by using its `progressCallback` and also allows you to cancel a data transmit ongoing request by using the `cancelToken`.

 ## How to use ImageAPI